 Benefit: Shopping for food and basics to everything in my house is so much easier now that I can see everything at a glance, I know what I need to buy.
 When everything was crammed in, cans and jars were hidden and I would end up buying items we already had.

 At my age, I know everything there is to know about every kind of “Diet” out there.
 I have read or tried them all.
 I have bought supplements, adaptogens, nutritional enhancements, teas, powders, fancy greens that promised to make my skin glow or have more energy.
 Words like Matcha, Keto, and Probiotics filled my head.
 Nothing ever thinned out, except my wallet.

 Two years ago, I stopped listening to all the noise.
 I made a list of the foods I enjoy and plugged them into the WW app on my phone.
 I started eating all of them, in moderation of course, but if I felt like chocolate, I let myself have a few pieces and do you know what happened… I lost 22 pounds, but then the pandemic hit and I deciding to try intermittent fasting and eat plant based.
 I lost 20 more pounds and felt better than I have in years!

 Benefit: Weight loss and better health.

 Be True To Yourself

-What will you edit to start making 2019 your best year yet?
+What will you edit to start making this year be your best year yet?
 You are the Editor-In-Chief... start editing.